 - v) Deployment of ORM tools that include:

 - Operational Event and Loss Data Management;

-- Risk Control Self-Assessment;
+- Risk & Control Self-Assessment;

 - Control Issue Management;

+- Key Risk Indicators;

 - New Product Approval Process; and

 - Scenario Analysis

-These tools form part of the operational risk policy that allows the Group to effectively identify, measure, mitigate and report its operational risks.
-Each material division of the Group self-assesses on their internal risk and control environment and report key control deficiencies with remediation plans.
+These tools form part of the operational risk framework that allows the Group to effectively identify, measure, mitigate and report its operational risks.
+Each material division of the Group self-assesses on their internal risk and control environment rating and report key control deficiencies with remediation plans.